The Last Flight of Halifax JB837

 Crew of EH887

 The Pilot, Sgt.
 Norman Collins (second from left, back row) a 22 tear old Londoner was on his fifth mission.
 The only crew member not shown is Sgt.
 Bennett.
 He was a newly qualified pilot, and it was a requirement that new pilots had to accompany experienced crew on two bomber missions to observe and learn before being allowed to take their own crew on a real mission.
 Sgt.
-Bennett, on his first mission, was the sole survivor, being hospitalised because of his injuries, and presumably later became a Prisoner of War (POW number unknown).
+Bennett, on his first bombing mission, was the sole survivor, being hospitalised because of his injuries, and later becoming a Prisoner of War in Stalag Luft III (POW number unknown).

 Aircraft